Kelvin96-Analyst/SQL-Analysis-Project/README.md

 ```

 #### 7. The total pasta production figures for all states in 2017 that also have recorded noodle production data from 2018.
+Found states with pasta production in 2017 that also had noodle data in 2018 to support inter-commodity correlation analysis.
 ```sql
 SELECT SUM(pp.value) AS total_pasta_2017
 FROM pasta_production pp